 The compliance program is focused on antitrust law and corruption prevention.
-Over the past year and a half, measures relating to money laundering, data protection, and the Italian compliance law 231/01 have additionally been integrated and established as part of the compliance program.
+Since 2014, measures relating to money laundering and data protection have additionally been integrated and established as part of the compliance program.
 In relation to other topic areas – such as occupational safety and environmental protection – the Compliance function has taken on the role of advisor, coordinator, and consolidator.
 Substantive responsibility in these areas remains with the competent corporate functions and business areas; the Compliance team provides support and advice and ensures uniform reporting to the Executive Board.

 Setup and elements of the compliance program

 Central components of the “Inform” pillar of our compliance program are the antitrust law and corruption prevention training programs carried out by the compliance officers.
 In the programs, employees are informed about compliance requirements, risks, and possible sanctions.
 The requirements are based on law and our Groupwide policies.
 They also serve the implementation of international standards.
 They cover for example rules for dealing with competitors and business partners and responding to invitations and gifts, as well as the prohibition of facilitation payments.

 In the 2016/2017 fiscal year, over 5,300 employees worldwide attended classroom courses, mainly on antitrust law and corruption prevention.
 In the 4th cycle of the eLearning program on corruption prevention and antitrust law, launched in November 2015, a total of more than 102,000 courses, net of disposals, were completed by the end of the fiscal year.